 Angry people don’t like to be angry alone.
 Some times young people look for ways to draw their parents into a fight.
 It’s important to keep the problem the child’s problem.
 Unfortunately, many parents gets sucked in and the drama escalates rather quickly.
 When a child is being emotional and abusive, don’t get sucked in.
 Anger with kids may seem justified but is rarely wise.

 Children sometimes try to manipulate and control a situation with their anger.
 They use words that are hard to ignore.
 “You always…” “You never…” “This is unfair!” are hard to let go without a response, and many parents find themselves baited into unhelpful dialogue that escalates the conflict.

 It’s better to reflect the internal challenge back to the child.
 “Son, I can tell that you’re upset.
 You’re obviously having a hard time with my answer here.
 You need to settle down and adjust your heart before you try to interact with me about this.”

 When things do settle down and you do have a conversation, continuing with vocabulary that transfers responsibility to the child can be helpful.
 “It looks like you have a problem when things don’t go the way you had hoped.” and “Your anger seems to be a problem for you.
 Trying to blame others when you’re upset just makes you out to be a victim.”
+Kids who play the blame game lose.
 “You’re going to want to let it go more quickly.
 One of the signs of an emotionally healthy person is that they can recover from upsetting situations more quickly.”